What is Agent C?

 How to apply?

-If you are a young person aged 14-21 who lives in NSW, please express your interest here or contact us via [email protected].
+• If you are a young person aged 14-21 who lives in NSW, please express your interest here or contact us via [email protected]

 Note: Agent C is a free workshop!

-Download the project flyer and further info:
+Download the flyer for further info.

-Agent C Pilot Case Study
+Learn More – Agent C Pilot Case Study

 In February 2023, we published a report detailing the result of the Agent C Project Pilot, as independently evaluated by Urbis.